 Check stock of bathroom tissue and hand soap.
-Add to the shopping list as needed.
+Add them to the shopping list as needed.
 I also like to set out disposable hand towels.

-Besides the bathrooms, my kitchen gets a lot of use during the holiday season.
+Besides the bathrooms, my kitchen gets the most use during the holiday season.
 It’s where the majority of our guests spend most of their time.
 Because of that, I like to do a fairly deep clean to get it company ready.

-Start by dusting lighting fixtures, and cleaning any windows.
-Then dust the blinds and wash the curtains.
+Start by dusting lighting fixtures and cleaning any windows.
+Then dust and/or wash any window coverings.
 Now that the easy stuff is out of the way, get the elbow grease ready.

 Stove, Oven, and Microwave

-Remove all food particles and clean your oven.
-Scrub racks and don’t forget to clean the door glass.
+Remove all the food particles and clean your oven.
+Scrub the racks and don’t forget to clean the door glass.

-Clean and polish stove top and knobs.
-Wipe down vent hood and clean vent screens.
+Clean and polish the stovetop and knobs.
+Wipe down the vent hood and clean vent screens.

-Clean inside of microwave, then clean and polish glass and outside surfaces.
+Clean inside of the microwave, then clean and polish the glass and outside surfaces.

 Dust the top of the refrigerator.
 Discard any old or expired food, then disinfect the inside of the refrigerator and freezer.

-Empty and wash out ice maker and water dispenser.
-Change water dispenser filter if needed.
+Empty and wash out the ice maker and water dispenser.
+Change the water dispenser filter if needed.

-Vacuum coils on the back side of the refrigerator to ensure proper and efficient operation.
+Vacuum the coils on the backside of the refrigerator to ensure proper and efficient operation.

 Check and clean the dishwasher filter if needed.
-Run the sanitize cycle or run a cycle with just a bowl full of vinegar, then clean and polish exterior.
+Run the sanitize cycle or run a cycle with just a bowl full of vinegar, then clean and polish the exterior surface.

 Cabinets and Drawers

-Dust tops of cupboards, then wipe down all exterior surfaces.
+Dust the tops of cupboards, then wipe down all exterior surfaces.